 After working as a Fashion Editor, and then a Project Manager at two different startups I co-founded a creative agency, J+J. At J+J our expertise was creative content, influencer marketing, and brand awareness.
 We pretty much kicked ass in LA.
 My co-founder and I did everything from hosting the Timmy Awards, to being featured in countless podcasts and publications, to working with large companies and over 50 startups.
 It was awesome in a professional way, but not in a personal fulfillment way.

-In May of this year I left LA for a new journey, I left mainly for personal reasons and have been on this incredible path since.
+In May of last year I left LA for a new journey, I left mainly for personal reasons and have been on this incredible path since.
 My professional focus has been on working with non-profits and organizations that create a social or cultural impact.
 Pretty much, companies, brands, and people that are doing what I’ve always wanted to do.
 I work with them on creating creative strategies, increasing brand awareness, consulting for social media, and in general, being a consulting aid for growing and managing a brand.
 I love what I do and I feel so lucky to be working with so many incredible companies.

 In addition to my creative strategy and consulting work, I’m proud to say I’m a Next Gen Policy Leader with Google, a Certified Trainer with Squarespace, and a Educator with Honeybook.
 My focus right now is on women's empowerment, STEM diversity, supporting causes that work with education and wellness, and generally attempting to do good and share authenticity.
 I’m currently traveling full time and meeting the most beautiful, innovative, and exciting people.
 I don’t know what life looks like in 5 years, let alone a month.
 But that’s the beauty in it.